Head of Sudan's military council steps down, a day after Bashir toppled

 “We are not greedy for power,” he said.
 “We will not dictate anything to the people.
 We want to create an atmosphere to manage a peaceful dialogue”.

-He said the council would meet on Friday with political entities to prepare a “climate for dialogue.”
-But this was later postponed.
+He said the council would meet on Friday with political entities to prepare a “climate for dialogue,” but that was later postponed.

-The council said it did not invite Bashir’s National Congress Party to join the dialogue because “it is responsible for what happened”.
+The council said it did not invite Bashir’s National Congress Party to join the dialogue because “it is responsible for what happened.”
+It warned protesters that the army would not tolerate unrest.

-Ibn Auf said on Thursday that Bashir was being detained in a “safe place”.
+Ibn Auf said on Thursday that Bashir was being detained in a “safe place.”
 Sudanese sources told Reuters he was at the presidential residence under heavy guard.

 The council said on Friday it would not extradite Bashir, who has been indicted by the International Criminal Court in The Hague.
 Bashir is facing an arrest warrant over accusations of genocide in Sudan’s Darfur region during an insurgency that began in 2003 and led to the death of an estimated 300,000 people.
 He denies the allegations.

-Additional reporting by Michelle Nichols at the United Nations and Hesham Hajali and Omar Fahmy in Cairo; Writing by Yousef Saba and Sami Aboudi; Editing by Mark Heinrich, Frances Kerry and Hugh Lawson
+Reporting by Khalid Abdelaziz; Additional reporting by Michelle Nichols at the United Nations and Hesham Hajali and Omar Fahmy in Cairo; Writing by Yousef Saba and Sami Aboudi; Editing by Frances Kerry, Hugh Lawson and Leslie Adler